-Distribution: Occurring primarily in south-central and southeastern Washington; Washington south to Oregon.
+Distribution: Occurring east of the Cascades crest in south-central and southeastern Washington; Washington to California, east to Nevada.

 Habitat: Rock outcrops and dry, rocky knolls.